exercism/go/exercises/word-search/README.md

 Given a puzzle and a list of words return the location of the first and last letter of each word.

+## Coding the solution

+Look for a stub file having the name word_search.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.